Canada supports use of Johnson & Johnson's COVID-19 vaccine despite reports of rare blood clots

-AmericasCanada supports use of Johnson & Johnson's COVID-19 vaccine despite reports of rare blood clots

-Canada said on Monday it backed the use of Johnson & Johnson's (JNJ.N) Janssen COVID-19 vaccine despite reports of rare blood clots, noting the issue had first been identified in doses made by AstraZeneca PLC (AZN.L).
+OTTAWA (Reuters) - Canada said on Monday it backed the use of Johnson & Johnson’s Janssen COVID-19 vaccine despite reports of rare blood clots, noting the issue had first been identified in doses made by AstraZeneca PLC.

 The federal health ministry said on Twitter it “continues to consider the benefits of vaccination to outweigh these very rare potential risks, and supports the use of the Janssen and AstraZeneca vaccines.”